An introduction to the Loma record label

 Whilst Loma records might sound like a musically obscure label to some, it's very well known to others, particularly those with an interest in 'Northern Soul' and 60's soul in general, as well as Blues, R&B, 60's 'Garage' and psychedelic sounds.
 All in all, this eclectic label offers the music lover and collector an interesting mix of artists, songs and styles.

 In 1964, Warner Bros brought in Bob Krasnow - an experienced promotions man who had been running the San Francisco office of King Records since 1958 - to head up its new subsidiary.
 Loma Records was Warner's attempt to cash in on the burgeoning teen market, its seemingly insatiable appetite for 45 rpm records, and the growing commercial crossover of 'Black' musical styles into the 'White' mainstream, something trailblazed so successfully by Motown.

 Loma's releases met with mixed, but mainly poor results; the majority of Loma's output not even registering in the Billboard, Cash Box or Record World charts.
-Perhaps acknowledging this, and perhaps perceiving greater shifts in musical tastes, the label tried to broaden its appeal half way through its short life by releasing 45's aimed more squarely at a young, white audience and catering for the growing demand for beat group, garage, folk-rock and psychedelic sounds.
+Perhaps acknowledging this, and perhaps also perceiving greater shifts in musical tastes, the label tried to broaden its appeal half way through its short life by releasing 45's aimed more squarely at a young, white audience and catering for the growing demand for beat group, garage, folk-rock and psychedelic sounds.
 Notwithstanding this move into new musical territory, Loma continued to issue 'uptown' soul and R&B tracks.
 It would eventually return to this sphere under the guidance of legendary producer, writer and arranger, Jerry Ragovoy, whose time at the helm saw the label move from its native LA to the musical nerve centre of New York.